meredithspalmer/NatGeo-AI/MegaDetector.md

 ### So what?

 Ugh, we will still have to go through all the images and identify each species, what a scam!
-Or is it - why is information from a detector useful?
+Or is it?? - why is information from a detector useful?

-1. Detectors are a natural way to get rid of non-animal images:
+1. Detectors can help eliminate non-animal images:

 An obscene number of images in camera trap datases (up to >70% of dataset - link to Snapshot) can contain *absolutely no animals at all!* Empty or 'blank' images can be triggered by waving vegetation, rain, excessive heat, or other environmental conditions that might cause your camera trap to go a little wonky.
+This might also occur when the camera is set to timelapse mode (i.e., taking photos every hour rather than waiting to be triggered).
+If your camera is set along a road or in an urban area, you may also collect volumes of vehicle data that are not important to your analysis.

+- 1b.
 Some images might also capture people or vehicles -- typically not data interested in, but good to remove images of people before sharing data (e.g., on citizen science platform) for ethics reasons...

+• Identify images containing people.
+This is especially important if your agency has a privacy policy that requires those images to handled somewhat differently from other images, or when you have a different set of analysis criteria for people vs. animals.

 2. Detectors make classification a LOT easier